 Legal situation a property is in during the early stages of being repossessed.
 Reaching pre-foreclosure status begins when the lender files a default notice on the property, which informs the property owner that the lender will pursue legal action toward foreclosure if the debt isn't paid.

-Legal process in which a will is reviewed to determine whether it is valid and authentic.
+The legal process in which a will is reviewed to determine whether it is valid and authentic.

-Unique identification number given to each property
+The unique identification number is given to each property

 The spouse to respond to the Divorce Petition.

 The forced sale of property (usually real estate) by a governmental entity for unpaid taxes by the property's owner.